Galooshi/import-js/README.md

 fix all imports` (Sublime), all your undefined variables will be resolved, and all your unused imports will be removed.

-If you're using React, ImportJS will automatically import `React` for you.
+If you're using JSX, ImportJS will automatically import `React` for you.

 ## Go to module